luochang212/tsp-route/README.md

 ## Feature

-* Let you visit all the attractions you plan to go in the fastest way
+* Let you visit all the attractions you plan to go in the fastest way.

-* Four modes to choose including walking, driving, bicycling and transit
+* Four modes to choose including walking, driving, bicycling and transit.

-* Good visualization powered by gmaps, provide two different maps
+* Good visualization powered by gmaps, provide two different maps.

 ![route showed on the map](googlemap.JPG)